Certified Source Blog

 The starting point for many careers is the entry-level position.
 Most often, these are jobs eligible for those switching professions or recent college grads.
 Typically, the experience is not required, as most jobs provide on the job training.
 Examples of entry-level healthcare positions include medical assistant and patient service representative.

 Mid-Level with Some Experience

 Mid-level positions typically require prior, on-the-job experience.
 They may require specific skills or a field-related degree.
 These employees must be able to work with some degree of autonomy, as well as possess good problem-solving skills.
-Some examples of mid-level titles include phlebotomist and x-ray technician.
+Some examples of mid-level titles include phlebotomists and x-ray technicians.

 Highly Trained Professionals